-Note that you cannot copy attribute lists this way, specialized functions for dealing with attribute lists will be provided later but are not there yet.
+Note that you cannot copy attribute lists this way.
 However, there is normally no need to copy attribute lists as when you do assignments to the attr field or make changes to specific attributes, the needed copying and freeing takes place automatically.